illacceptanything/illacceptanything/Paws/README.markdown

 probably going to have some of their work invalidated in the future. **tl;dr: the Paws design isn't stable, yet!**

-**Okay, well, I like language design.
-Can I write stuff on top of this machine?** I'm so glad you asked!
+**“Okay, well, I like language design.
+Can I write stuff on top of this machine?”** I'm so glad you asked!
 You're my favourite kind of person!
 Assuming you understand the caveat mentioned above (that this project is in flux), you can *absolutely* start experimenting with abstractions on top of the Paws machine.